-- " Healthy meals and snacks are served no more than 3 hours apart. - " Meals and snacks are appetising and healthy for children. - " Snacks and water or milk are available to children when needed. - " Enough time is allowed for bottle-feeding and mealtimes. - " Infants younger than 12 months are held while bottle-feeding. - " Each child is given enough time to eat and enjoy their bottle, snack or meal without being rushed. - " The atmosphere during mealtimes is relaxed, with pleasant social interaction among the children and adults.
+- " Meals and snacks are appetising and healthy for children. - " Snacks and water or milk are available to children when needed. - " Enough time is allowed for bottle-feeding and mealtimes. - " Infants younger than 12 months are held while bottle-feeding. - " Each child is given enough time to eat and enjoy their bottle, snack or meal without being rushed. - " The atmosphere during mealtimes is relaxed, with pleasant social interaction among the children and childminder.

-Example: staff sit with children during mealtimes to give example of positive social skills.
+Example: the childminder sits with children during mealtimes to give example of positive social skills.

-- " The staff encourage and support the children to feed themselves independently, according to their age and stage of development. - " The crockery, cutlery and drinking utensils used are suitable for the children's ages and stage of development.
+- " The childminder encourages and supports the children to feed themselves independently, according to their age and stage of development. - " The crockery, cutlery and drinking utensils used are suitable for the children's ages and stage of development.